chharvey/counterpoint/docs/spec/notation.md

 ## Algorithms
-This specification uses abstract algorithms to describe the runtime behavior of a program.
+This specification uses abstract algorithms to describe the behavior of the compiler and virtual machine.
 The algorithms are called “abstract” since they do not specify an implementation technique or technology, and their steps are written in prose.